A Novel Max Pressure Algorithm Based on Traffic Delay: Proposed delay-based MP model

 \subsection{Delay based max pressure model}

 This section demonstrates the proposed delay-based control policy using the store-and-forward model.
-First, we claim that traffic delay in a time step is equivalent to the number of stopped vehicles.
+First, we claim that total delay in a time step is equivalent to the number of stopped vehicles.

-\begin{proposition} Traffic delay generated in a link in a time step, $B(l,m)(t)$, is equivalent to the number of stopped vehicles, $x_s(l,m)(t)$. \end{proposition} \begin{proof}
+\begin{proposition} Total travel delay generated on a link in a time step, $B(l,m)(t)$, is equivalent to the number of stopped vehicles, $x_s(l,m)(t)$. \end{proposition} \begin{proof}

 Since $e_i(t)=0, \quad \forall i \in \mathbb{V}_s(l,m)(t)$,\\ $B(l,m)(t)=x_s(l,m)(t)\Delta t$ \end{proof}